evopy/evopy/README.md

 ## 🏗 Installation

 All you need to use evopy is [Python 3](https://www.python.org/downloads/)!
-Run this command to fetch it from PyPI:
+Run this command to fetch evopy from PyPI:

 ```
 pip install evopy